aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

   dst.w = partialx(src.w)

-.. opcode:: DDY - Derivative Relative To Y
+.. opcode:: DDY, DDY_FINE - Derivative Relative To Y

+The fine variant is only used when ``PIPE_CAP_TGSI_FS_FINE_DERIVATIVE`` is advertised.
+When it is, the fine version guarantees one derivative per column while DDY is allowed to be the same for the entire 2x2 quad.

 .. math::